arkadiahn/LEVEL3-projects/README.md

 ### 4. Submit Your Track
 When your track is complete:
 - Go to your forked repository on GitHub
-- Click "Contributea" → "Open pull request"
+- Click "Compare & pull request"
-- Make sure to select your track branch (not main) as the source
 - Add a clear title and description of your track
 - Submit the pull request for review